AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/adobe-analytics-streaming-media.md

 * Ad break Start and Ad start event with all ad properties attached, also skip and complete event for both
 * Chapter Start with all properties and chapter skip and complete events
 * All playback changes (play, pause, buffer, errors, bitrate change)
 * All player state tracking changes (start, end)

 Once data is processed in Analytics, post-processed status and data, such as media time spent and total pause duration, are also available in the event detail view.

-## Using Adobe Experience Platform Assurance for Adobe Analytics for Streaming Media
+## Use Assurance for Adobe Analytics for Streaming Media

 After you have connected and [set up](../set-up.md) your app for Adobe Analytics, you are ready to configure it for Streaming Media Analytics.
 At the bottom of the left panel, click **Configure** to add the Media Analytics Events view and **Save** it.